Introduction to Community-Engaged Learning

 - actively developing engaged citizenship knowledge, skills, and motivation to empower students to build the worlds they imagine.

-To be tagged as CBL, the course must minimally meet criteria 1 and 2.
+To be tagged, the course must minimally meet criteria 1 and 2.
 Criteria 3 and 4 are strongly encouraged as best practice.

 - The course incorporates an experience or project that directly interacts with, and benefits, communities beyond the campus.
 This community component may include an experience that seeks to address a mutually-defined community need and/or a research project that seeks to co-create solutions to complex social challenges.

-- Community-based experiences are co-created, designed, and implemented by professors and community partners, guided by both learning goals and community-driven needs.
+- Community-engaged experiences are co-created, designed, and implemented by professors and community partners, guided by both learning goals and community-driven needs.

 - The coursework and experience aim to equip students with engaged citizenship skills, knowledge and identity development to build their capacity to influence the common good – both during their undergraduate experience and throughout their lives.